michael-lowe-nz/daily/README.md

 owl.carousel will take a bit of fiddling to look like it did, but some good css practice

 **31.7.17**
 Lots of pulling apart .css files and recomposing into multiple .scss files.
 Working with jQuery, managed to remove parents'dependency on jquery for the responsiveness of the carousel.
 Wanting to use more jQuery for doing front-end stuff as haven't really done at all in the past.
+Installed AWS ElasticBeanstalk CLI

+**1.8.17**
+Setting up intelliJ to eslint with the airbnb configuration Pulling apart more jQuery
+Needed to be clicking around the pages of the site more often to detect breakages, page-utils